gitbinw/MemoBoard/README.md

 # MemoBoard
-This is an example of react app.
+This is an example of ReactJS app.

 ## Setup
 * install NodeJS